mcneel/setup-rhino3d/README.md

 **Required** The email of the associated user.

+> [!NOTE]
+>
-Note: it is recommended that you save this email address as a repository secret.
-FFor more information on setting up repository secrets, see [this article](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions?tool=webui#creating-secrets-for-a-repository).
+> It is recommended that you save this email address as a repository secret.
+For more information on setting up repository secrets, see [this article](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions?tool=webui#creating-secrets-for-a-repository).

 ### A note about the Rhino Token